Transactions of the ASAE

 Ring-shank nails are used in engineered structures with lateral connection design values based on theoretically derived equations which were validated only for common nails.
 The goal of this study was to quantify the input parameters and lateral connection strength of several types of ring-shank nails in Southern Pine lumber and critically evaluate the applicability of the theoretical equations for ring-shank nails.

 Two sizes of galvanized and ungalvanized, hardened steel ring-shank nails from two manufacturers were studied.
 The hardened, ring-shank nails carried significantly higher loads than the common wire nails studied.
 Because the current method of determining yield load does not give adequate credit to hardened, ring-shank nails, an alternate method is proposed.

 Nail, Lateral, Ring-shank, Threaded, Annular

 Theilen, R D.; Bender, D A.; Pollock, David; and Winistorfer, S G., "Lateral Resistance of Ring-shank Nail Connections in Southern Pine Lumber" (1998).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 32.